SonarSource/SonarJS/typedoc/main.md

-# ESlint rule helper functions
+# ESLint rule helper functions

 Use the search on the top right to look for a function **name**, **parameters type** or **description**.